thegodone/molds-branch/trunk/doc/README.txt

    <Particle Plot>
-      Write particle plot directive for the output of the density of the particle which lives avobe Fermi's see.
+      Write particle plot directive for the output of the density of the particle which lives avobe Fermi's sea.
       Note that this plot is valid only when CIS is required.

       E.g.